Why is climate change important for investors?

 Because of this, ACSI has been engaging companies on climate change for over a decade.
 ACSI members are universal, long-term investors managing more than $1 trillion in diverse, long-term investments across the economy.
 This means members’ investments will increasingly be impacted by climate change in a way that cannot be diversified away.
 Long-term investors want to see an orderly transition to a low-carbon economy to reduce the impact on the economy and affected communities.

-As a representative of long-term owners, ACSI has actively engaged with Australian companies asking for the development of more sustainable long-term business models, reductions in emissions and improved governance.
+As a representative of long-term owners, we press for the development of more sustainable long-term business models, reductions in emissions and improved governance.

 How do we engage with companies on climate change?

-Responsible investors can improve long-term returns through active engagement with company boards on how they are assessing and managing their physical and transition risks associated with climate change.
+We actively engage with company boards on the way they assess and manage their physical and transition risks associated with climate change.

-We recommend the risk assessment and reporting framework in the Financial Stability Board’s Taskforce on Climate-related Financial Disclosure (TCFD) and expect disclosure to extend to strategies, metrics and targets to manage risk.
+We recommend the use of the Financial Stability Board’s Taskforce on Climate-related Financial Disclosure (TCFD) and expect disclosure to extend to strategies, metrics and targets to manage risk.
 We encourage companies to conduct and disclose scenario analysis that considers the transition risks of moving to a Paris-aligned economy as well as the physical risks associated with unmitigated climate change.